Domenico Toschi

 He was Bishop of Tivoli from 1595 to 1606.
-He was created Cardinal-Priest of San Pietro in Montorio on 3 March 1599 by Pope Clement VIII as a reward for successfully governing Rome while Clement was in Ferrara.
+He wrote the manuscript "L'Antichità di Tivoli e della Villa d'Adriano Imperatore" He was created Cardinal-Priest of San Pietro in Montorio on 3 March 1599 by Pope Clement VIII as a reward for successfully governing Rome while Clement was in Ferrara.

 He participated in the Papal conclaves of March and May 1605.
 Toschi was a candidate for the papacy in the May 1605 papal conclave, and was almost acclaimed pope, but Caesar Baronius intervened, objecting that Toschi was unfit for the papacy because his language and dress would cause scandal.
-Following Baronious' intervention, a scrutiny was taken, and Toschi fell short of election to the papacy by two votes.
+Following Baronius' intervention, a scrutiny was taken, and Toschi fell short of election to the papacy by two votes.

 He transferred his titular church to Sant'Onofrio in 1604, returning to San Pietro in Montorio in 1610.
 He resigned as Bishop of Tivoli in 1606, and was replaced by his nephew, Giovanni Battista Toschi.
 He served as Camerlengo of the Sacred College of Cardinals in 1616–17.
 He published a number of works on canon law, and was known for fostering the education of indigent students, who like him, had wished to use their education to rise in position.
 He died in Rome.